tixlegeek/MEGAJAMMER/README.md

 This is **illegal** in most civilized places.
 If the cyberpolice or any ham enthusiasts catches you, you'll be in hell.

 I generated a list of channels for BT, WiFi 2.4, and Zigbee, but only tested BT.

+**This project is presented for educational and experimental purposes only.**

+- **This is not a commercial product**
+- **No schematics, support, or documentation are provided**
+- **I am not affiliated with any manufacturer or distributor of this device**
+- **I do not endorse or promote the use of this device**

+**Do not use**

 ## Weaponizing Aliexpress